 However, restaurant managers have some secret weapons at their disposal that they didn’t have in the past.
 Today’s high-tech tools for running a restaurant can put a little time back in your day, keep your stress in check and even enhance the bottom line.
 Technology solutions abound for just about every aspect of restaurant management.
 But here are some key areas where you can expect to see the best return on your investment.

 1. Start with POS

 A point-of-sale (POS) system is the technological heart of your restaurant.
 If you haven’t yet invested in one, you might be experiencing problems like difficulty tracking sales, a lack of security around credit card transactions or even the inability to accept credit card payments at all.
 Choosing a POS is a huge decision for any restaurant.

 You’ll find lots of options — from basic to feature-rich.
 You can even opt for a mobile POS system.
 But there’s no single right choice.
 It comes down to finding a system with the features that match the needs of your restaurant.
 It’s worth the time to review a POS selection guide or two before you pull the trigger.

-A good place to start comparing options is SoftwareAdvice.com.
+One that is recommended by the personal finance site Nerdwallet is the cloud-based Upserve, which is Nerdwallet’s POS pick for full-service restaurants..
 Your final choice for a POS should deliver benefits like greater efficiency and a better customer experience.
 The right POS can also improve sales by allowing you to speed up transactions, split tickets and prevent errors that frustrate customers.